zowe/docs-site/docs/getting-started/zowe-secure-setup.md

 Visit the following link to learn more about PKI in the context of the [z/OS Cryptographic Services](https://www.ibm.com/docs/en/zos/2.3.0?topic=planning-introducing-pki-services).

 ### Transport Layer Security
-[Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security) is a standard protocol that provides authentication, privacy and data integrity between two communicating computer applications.
+[Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security) is a standard networking protocol that provides authentication, privacy and data integrity between two communicating computer applications.
-TLS uses a client-server handshake mechanism to establish an encrypted and secure connection and to ensure the authenticity of the communication.
+TLS uses a client-server handshake mechanism to establish an encrypted and secure connection and also to validate the authenticity of the communication parties.

 The following diagram illustrates how TLS works:
 ![img.png](img.png)